tlhakhan/virtualmachine-builder/README.md

 file | description
 --- | ---
-`build.yml` | An executable ansible-playbook to build virtual machines.
+`build.yml` | An ansible-playbook to build virtual machines.
 `templates` | The folder that contains packer templates and its dependent files.
 `mount_iso_folders.sh` | A helper script to mount ISO files onto a path local `iso` directory.
 `unmount_iso_folders.sh` | A helper script to unmount ISO files from path local `iso` directory.